MGM Resorts sports entertainment executive George Kliavkoff named next Pac-12 commissioner

 Following what the conference called a “comprehensive global search,” MGM Resorts sports entertainment executive George Kliavkoff was announced as the next Pac-12 commissioner on Thursday morning.
+His appointment was supported by a unanimous vote of the Pac-12 presidents and chancellors, and his five-year contract begins July 1.

 Kliavkoff earned a doctorate of law from the University of Virginia in 1993 and a bachelor’s degree in journalism from Boston University in 1989.

 The Pac-12 announced on Jan.
 20 that current commissioner Larry Scott will step down on June 30, a full year before his contract is set to expire.
-An executive committee comprised of Oregon Pres.
+A committee comprised of Oregon Pres.
 Michael Schill, Washington Pres.
-Ana Mari Cauce and Washington State Pres.
-Kirk Schulz led a national search for Scott’s eventual successor, with the help of executive search firm TurnkeyZRG.
+Ana Mari Cauce, Washington State Pres.
+Kirk Schulz, Colorado chancellor Phil DiStefano and USC president Carol Folt led a national search for Scott’s eventual successor, with the help of executive search firm TurnkeyZRG.

+“At each step of his career, George has navigated complex, quickly changing environments and has been a successful consensus builder,” Schill, chair of the five-member search committee, said in a statement.
+“George is a visionary leader with an extraordinary background as a pioneering sports, entertainment and digital media executive, and we are delighted and honored that he has agreed to become our next Pac-12 Commissioner.”

+“He is the new prototype for a sports commissioner.
+While George has deep sports experience, his biggest asset is his ability to listen, connect with diverse groups, find common ground, collaborate and navigate an evolving landscape.
+We believe George’s overall skills and experience will become even more prevalent in college sports leadership.”

 The former chairperson and CEO of the Women’s Tennis Association, Scott succeeded Tom Hansen as the sixth commissioner of the Pac-12 (then the Pac-10) on July 1, 2009.
 He also hit the ground running, facilitating the conference’s expansion to 12 teams (with the additions of Utah and Colorado) in 2011 and instituting a conference title game as well.
 He secured a 12-year, $3 billion media rights deal with Fox and ESPN that was, at the time, the most lucrative in college sports.
 He also oversaw the Pac-12’s agreement to embrace equal revenue sharing for the first time in its history.